steliuz/steliuz/README.md

  ### Hi there 👋, I am Jesús Alberto Rosales

- ##### I am a frontend developer with experience in web and mobile application development.
-I am passionate about creating intuitive and attractive user interfaces.
-I am constantly seeking new ways to improve my programming skills and I am interested in collaborating on challenging projects

- - 🔭 I’m currently working on Own projects of own ideas
+ ##### I'm a creative web developer with over 7 years of experience, passionate about blending design and technology.
+I excel in frontend development, leveraging my design skills and adeptness with new technologies to craft user-friendly websites and mobile applications.

+ "Known for my proactive and organized approach, I'm driven by a passion for learning and a love for programming.
+I thrive on challenges, constantly seeking to enhance my skills and tackle new projects.
+Transitioning to full-stack development three years ago, I've embraced a wider array of technologies and responsibilities."

+ - 🔭 Known for my proactive and organized approach
- - 🌱 Always learning New technologies and refactoring for cleaner code
+ - 🌱 I'm driven by a passion for learning and a love for programming
- - 🏗 I’m developing Mobile apps as well as pwa and desktop apps
- - 💬 Ask me about Quasar framework and Vue.js!
+ - 🏗  I thrive on challenges, Transitioning to full-stack development three years ago, I've embraced a wider array of technologies and responsibilities.
+ - 💬 Constantly seeking to enhance my skills and tackle new projects
  - 📫 How to reach me jesusrosales19@gmail.com

  ---